JanFriske/Figura-KI---Figura-AI/README.md

 SSASE (System-Sequence and Stability Engine): This engine ensures the stability of all processes within Figura-AI, managing system resources, process termination, and database management.

-IE (Investigation Engine): The ETW engine is responsible for autonomous data investigation within the system.
+IE (Investigation Engine): The IE engine is responsible for autonomous data investigation within the system.
 It contains a variety of building blocks, each tailored for specific investigation and analysis functions.

 SE (Sequence Engine): The SE engine handles practical process structures within Figura-AI, such as machine control, hologram creation, and other procedural tasks.